CODE OF PRACTICE

 In joining the Association members agree:

-- To accept and work within the spirit of the Rules and Regulations of the Association and this code and to supply the Association with a signed statement to that effect
+- To accept and work within the spirit of the Rules and Regulations of the Association and this code

 - To acknowledge that membership of the Association is solely for individuals and shall not be used to endorse the activities of any club, society or organisation to which they may belong